-There are many ways to travel Paris to Nice, all with their advantages and inconveniences.
-If you are looking for a great French road trip, however, and you have some time, then hit the road for a fun Paris to Nice road trip.
+There are many ways to travel from Paris to Nice, from night trains to quick flights.
+But if you are looking for an epic French holiday and have some time, then hit the road for a fun Paris to Nice road trip.

-This scenic drive Paris to Nice is one of the best road trips in France as well as one of the best road trips from Paris.
-The Paris to Nice distance is 930 kilometers with some amazing stops along the way depending on the rote that you choose.
-If you decide to try this Paris to Nice drive, give yourself a week to 10 days to enjoy it.
-Of course, it can be done faster, but why rush?
-For this Paris to Nice road trip, the journey is just as interesting as the final destination . . .
+If you decide to try this road trip Paris to Nice, give yourself a week to 10 days to enjoy it.
+Of course, driving from Paris to Nice can be a lot faster, but why rush?
+For this Paris to Nice drive, the journey is just as interesting as the final destination.

 - Start: Paris

 - Suggested Route: Paris – Beaune – Lyon – Avignon – Marseille – Nice